seed-labs/seed-labs/lab-setup/ubuntu24.04-vm/README.md

 ## Step 2: Install Software and Configure System

 After creating the Ubuntu 24.04 VM, we need to install all the necessary software on the VM.
-When the Ubuntu 24.04 VM is built, a default username with the root privilege will be created in the system.
+When the Ubuntu 24.04 VM is built on the cloud, a default username with the root privilege will be created in the system.
 The actual name of the user is typically chosen by the cloud operator.
 Most cloud platforms will provide a method for you to SSH into this account.

-Download or git clone this project into your VM, and `cd` into `labsetup/ubuntu24.04-vm/installation` folder, run the following command to install software and configure the system.
+Download or git clone this project into your VM, and `cd` into the `labsetup/ubuntu24.04-vm/installation` folder, run the following command to install software and configure the system.

 ```
 ./install.sh
 ```

+You will be asked to choose the installation type:
+ 1) Cloud mode (will install `xface` desktop + `TigerVNC`),
+ 2) Desktop mode (will not install `xface` or `TigerVNC`)

-- **Note:** This shell script will download and install all the software needed for the SEED labs.
+**Note:** This shell script will download and install all the software needed for the SEED labs.
 The whole process will take a few minutes.
 Please don't leave, because you will be asked to make choices:

+  - For the destktop mode, users need to set the password for the `seed` account.

   - During the installation of `vscode`, you will be asked whether to add Microsoft apt repository for Visual Studio Code?